0xReLogic/Helios/docs/plugin-development.md

     └── registry.go
 ```

 You may use subdirectories in order to organize complex plugins.
-For exmaple, `internal/plugins/myplugin/`.
+For example, `internal/plugins/myplugin/`.

 ### Configuration Schema